 On the other hand, complex carbohydrates, found in foods such as whole grains, legumes, and vegetables, are digested more slowly, providing a more sustained energy supply.

-Examples include oatmeal with fruit, whole wheat bread with avocado, or a carbohydrate and protein shake.
+Examples include oatmeal with fruit, whole-wheat bread with avocado, or a carbohydrate and protein smoothie.

-During exercise, especially in short sessions or competitions, simple carbohydrates can be useful for maintaining energy levels, but when we're talking about exceeding 60 grams per hour, we would need to add the best existing composition, a 1:0.8 ratio, to the formula with a complex carbohydrate such as fructose, to maintain more stable energy levels.
+During exercise, especially in short sessions or competitions, simple carbohydrates can be useful to maintain energy levels, but when we talk about exceeding 60 grams per hour, we would have to add to the formula the best composition that exists, a 1:0.8 ratio with a complex carbohydrate such as fructose, to maintain more stable energy levels.

 Energy gels and sports drinks are popular options that offer rapid absorption of simple and complex sugars, thus maintaining performance and delaying fatigue.

-Post-exercise, carbohydrate intake helps replenish muscle glycogen stores , a key component for recovery.
-Ideally, this intake should occur within 30 to 60 minutes, or at most 90 minutes, after completing exercise and should include a combination of simple and complex carbohydrates, along with protein, to facilitate muscle repair.
+Post-exercise, carbohydrate intake helps replenish glycogen stores in the muscles, a key component for recovery.
+Ideally, this intake should occur within 30 to 60 minutes, or at most 90 minutes, after finishing exercise and should include a combination of simple and complex carbohydrates, along with protein, to facilitate muscle repair.

-Exactly for every 3 grams of carbohydrates we should consume 1 gram of protein, which is called RATIO 3:1
+Exactly for every 3 grams of carbohydrates we should consume 1 gram of protein, which is called the 3:1 ratio.

-A protein shake with banana along with a bowl of cornflakes, a turkey sandwich with white bread, or our Glycogen recovery drink are excellent options for this time.
+A protein shake with banana along with a bowl of corn flakes, a turkey sandwich with white bread, or our Glycogen recovery drink are excellent options for this moment.

 Complex vs. simple carbohydrates

-The choice between complex and simple carbohydrates depends not only on the timing of consumption, but also on your specific training and competition goals.
-While complex carbohydrates are essential for a balanced daily diet and a sustained energy supply, simple carbohydrates have their place in sports nutrition, especially when energy is needed quickly.
+The choice between complex and simple carbohydrates depends not only on when you consume them, but also on your specific training and competition goals.
+While complex carbohydrates are essential for a balanced daily diet and sustained energy, simple carbohydrates have their place in sports nutrition, especially when you need energy quickly.

-Always remember that endurance sports like cycling require both during exercise, as this will help us assimilate carbohydrates better and therefore improve our energy levels.
+Always remembering that endurance sports like cycling require both during exercise, as this will help us better assimilate carbohydrates and therefore improve our energy level.

-Protein is essential for a cyclist's nutrition to repair and grow muscle tissue, especially after long hours of cycling, which can wear down and damage muscles.
+Proteins are essential for a cyclist's nutrition in the repair and growth of their muscle tissue, especially after long hours of cycling, which can wear down and damage muscles.

-Consuming the right amount of protein not only aids in muscle recovery, but can also improve strength and endurance, crucial elements for any cyclist.
+Consuming the right amount of protein not only helps with muscle recovery, but can also improve strength and endurance, crucial elements for any cyclist.

 Recommended protein sources for cyclists

-For cyclists, getting high-quality protein is vital.
-Recommended sources include lean meats like chicken and turkey, omega-3-rich fish like salmon and trout, and eggs, which provide all the essential amino acids.
+For cyclists, obtaining high-quality protein is vital.
+Recommended sources include lean meats such as chicken and turkey, omega-3-rich fish such as salmon and trout, and eggs, which provide all the essential amino acids.

 For vegetarian or vegan cyclists , legumes, nuts, seeds, tofu, and soy products are excellent alternatives.
 Incorporating a variety of these sources into your diet ensures a full range of essential amino acids for optimal muscle recovery.

-Or another option is the Isolate 93% protein that our GLYCOGEN recovery drink contains, since you not only recover at a muscular level but also improve the speed of muscle glycogen regeneration.
+Or another option is the 93% Isolate protein contained in our GLYCOGEN recovery drink , since you not only recover at the muscle level but also improve the speed of muscle glycogen regeneration.

-The integration of protein into the daily diet should be thoughtful and balanced.
-Ideally, protein intake should be evenly distributed throughout the day, across all meals, to maintain a constant supply of amino acids to the muscles.
+The integration of protein into the daily diet should be carefully considered and balanced.
+Ideally, protein intake should be distributed evenly throughout the day, across all meals, to maintain a steady supply of amino acids to the muscles.

-Fats are often misunderstood in sports nutrition , but they are a vital source of energy for cyclists, especially during long duration, low to moderate intensity activities.
+Fats are frequently misunderstood in sports nutrition , but they are a vital source of energy for cyclists, especially during long-duration, low-to-moderate-intensity activities.

 Fats not only provide a dense source of calories, but are also necessary for the absorption of fat-soluble vitamins and for hormonal health.